mushroomhostage/RadioBeacon/README.md

 * [Solitude - An Apocalypse Server (Blocktopia)](http://blocktopia.net/forum/threads/solitude-an-apocalypse-server.4712/)
 * [Survivocolypse](http://www.survivocolypse.com/)

 Got a server running this plugin?
 Feel free to post about it below.
+Also check out [Top HCSMP](http://tophcsmp.com/index.php?cat=APOC) for other apocalypse servers, which may or may not be running RadioBeacon or related plugins.

 Reviews of RadioBeacon: